Yash-Gupta/coupon-proj/README.md

 The hierarchy of the codebase can be shown below. ![UML Class Hierarchy of Coupon-Proj](https://www.lucidchart.com/publicSegments/view/a45c4ac1-b423-4132-a14a-be00ebccd228/image.png)

 It becomes apparent that Store Managers are at the top of the hierarchy since they manage all the different stores they are in charge of.
 On the side, there is a helper file which contains important constants used throughout the program and a helper function.
 There is also an example file which is used to test the code.
-Below are my notes on the important classes, and what each does in context of the app as a whole.
+Below are notes on the important classes, and what each does in context of the app as a whole.

 **Store Manager:** Registers stores and issue them a stock of coupons.